Current Exhibition

 According to Spinoza, our perception of reality is shaped by our individual point of perspective and the instruments we use to gain an understanding of it.
 When our perspective is limited or even dogmatic, we just grasp a limited part of reality.
 While true knowledge of our world is gained through active and continuous exchange of free thought.

-With polarization and climate change looming over us, the philosophy of Spinoza is more relevant than ever.
+With polarization and climate change looming over us, the philosophy of Spinoza, the philosophy of free thinking, ethics and interconnectedness, is more relevant than ever.
 As Portuguese jews, Spinoza’s own family was religiously persecuted and had to flee to the Netherlands.
-Showing these works in Quetzal Art Center in Vidiguera, the birthplace of Spinoza’s father, is thus all the more special.
+Showing these works in Quetzal Art Center in Vidigueira, the birthplace of Spinoza’s father, is thus all the more special.

 Curated by Aveline de Bruin.